benhoyt/benhoyt.github.com/writings/2020-05-01-whats-coming-in-go-115.md

 <p>The Go development model is rather different than that of most
 open-source languages.
 The language was designed at Google and most of the core developers work there (so ongoing development is effectively sponsored by Google).
-However, the language has a permissive, <a href="https://golang.org/LICENSE">BSD-style license</a>, and development is done in the open, with general discussion on the <a href="https://groups.google.com/forum/#!forum/golang-dev">golang-dev
+The language has a permissive, <a href="https://golang.org/LICENSE">BSD-style license</a>, and development is done in the open, with general discussion on the <a href="https://groups.google.com/forum/#!forum/golang-dev">golang-dev